levelKro/AI-Suite-III-Repack/README.md

 ## Is safe ?
 Yes, you can scan it if you want, if any of this file have a problem (corrupted, virus infected, etc...) please report it.

+## Known bugs ?
+Yes, if you want use the Power saving and Performance utilities, you need to remove (or not select) the Fan Xpert 2, is already included in the Power saving and Performance module.
+If you install the both, you got the 'FxMessage Error Window' and AI Suite main application 'freeze'.

 ## Files are edited/modified ?
 No, only add packages for AI Suite III features in setup folder.
-Only manipulate files in folders or edit instalk menu for informations.
+Only manipulate files in folders or edit install menu for informations.

+## I have found a missing installation of AI Suite componement
+If I have miss one feature of AI Suite III and you have the link for get this one, you can open a ticket for report it.

 ## What is the requirement ?
 * Microsoft Windows 10 X64, can be working on Windows 7/8/8.1 X64 also.
 * Tested with AMD Ryzen processor, but no reason to not work on another if AI Suite III is supported.
-* Asus B350-* motherboards (can work with others Asus mainboards, if AI Suite III is already supported).
+* Test on Asus B350-Prime Plus motherboard (can work with others Asus mainboards, if AI Suite III is already supported).

 ## Is copyrighted ?
 Yes, to Asus.
 I not take part of the copyright of Asus.
 Is offered under distribution license.